Godofbrowser/laravel-image-library-api/readme.md

 5. Ability to manage uploads
 6. Create separate endpoint for upload so user gets to fill in image details while upload and image processing is running in the background, before finally saving.
 7. Pagination
-8. Import configs and credentials
+8. Import configs and credentials (done)

-## Known Bug
+## Known Bug (fixed - added a helper method to check a list of guards and return the authenticated user if any)

 The application allows users to view some content pages (home and images) as a guest and as an authentcated user.
 I have added a computed property `is_owner` to images such that the value is true if the current user is signed in and is the owner of the image, and false otherwise.